 The classic dip (with some scallions) , and classic for a reason.Katie Workman blue cheese, cheese dip, dipping sauce

 Serving Size: Makes 1 1/4 cups

 It made me a little sad not to have a solid blue cheese dip in my arsenal.
-I absolutely adore blue cheese dips and dressings, for crudité, for chips (indulgent, yes) and for chicken wings with those stalks of celery to balance out the spiciness.
+I absolutely adore blue cheese dips and dressings, for crudité, for turkey burgers, and for chicken wings with those stalks of celery to balance out the spiciness.
 And while none of my boys – large or small — might reach for a chunk of blue cheese on its own, a good blue cheese dip is something we can all agree on.

 And the best part – this dip can be transformed into a blue cheese dressing with the addition of another few tablespoons of milk, half and half or cream.
 Just keep adding it in small increments until it reaches the consistency you like.

 You could also add a splash of red or white wine vinegar if you like your blue cheese dressing to have a bit more tang, which I do love.
 In fact, this is what I do when I am in a Blue Cheese Place in a restaurant: I feel a little ridiculous ordering a salad with full on blue cheese dressing, so I order oil and vinegar, and blue cheese dressing on the side.
 I drizzle copious amounts of vinegar, and a bit of oil over the salad then kind of dab on the blue cheese dressing so I get a little in every bite, but not so much that I feel like I ate a bowl of dip on a salad.
 See how I outsmart the salad dressing?

 “Smarter than salad dressing.”
 Yup that’s what they say about me.

 This blue cheese dip is creamy and has a bit of a kick from the scallions, tang from the lemon juice, and depth from the Worcestershire sauce.
 Not to mention savory saltiness from the blue cheese.